Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 \subsubsection{With or without standard quantum field theory?}

-One of the most important issues to be considered in setting up a test theory with modified dispersion relation concerns the choice of whether or not to assume that the test theory should be a standard low-energy effective quantum field theory.
+Before describing actual test theories I should discuss at least the most significant among the issues that must be considered in setting up any such test theory with modified dispersion relation.
+This concerns the choice of whether or not to assume that the test theory should be a standard low-energy effective quantum field theory.

-A significant portion of the quantum-gravity community is in general, justifiably, skeptical about the results obtained using low-energy effective field theory in analyses relevant for the quantum-gravity problem.
-After all the first natural prediction of low-energy effective quantum field theory in the gravitational realm is a value of the energy density which is some 120 orders of magnitude greater than allowed by observations\footnote{And the outlook of low-energy effective field theory in the gravitational realm does not improve much through the observation that exact supersymmetry could protect from the emergence of any energy density.
+A significant portion of the quantum-gravity and quantum-spacetime community is rather skeptical about the results obtained using low-energy effective field theory in analyses relevant for the Planck-scale regime.
+One of the key reasons for this skepticism is the description given by effective field theory of the cosmological constant.
+The cosmological constant is the most significant experimental fact of evident gravitational relevance which could be within the reach of effective field theory.
+And current approaches to deriving the cosmological constant within effective field theory produce results which are some 120 orders of magnitude greater than allowed by observations\footnote{And this assessment does not improve much upon observing that exact supersymmetry could protect from the emergence of any energy density of the sort relevant for such cosmological-constant studies.
 In fact, Nature clearly does not have supersymmetry at least up to the TeV scale, and this would still lead to a natural prediction of the cosmological constant which is some 60 orders of magnitude too high.}.

-However, just like there are numerous researchers who are skeptical about any results obtained using low-energy effective field theory in analyses relevant for the quantum-gravity problem, there are also quite a few researchers interested in the quantum-gravity problem who are completely serene in assuming that all low-energy (sub-Planckian) quantum-gravity effects should be describable in terms of effective field theory.
+However, just like there are several researchers who are skeptical about any results obtained using low-energy effective field theory in analyses relevant for the quantum-gravity/quantum-spacetime regime, there are also quite a few researchers who feel that it should be ok to assume a description in terms of effective field theory for all low-energy (sub-Planckian) manifestations of the quantum-gravity/quantum-spacetime regime.